cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 Weak points belong to the general public such as water and air.
 They must be made known immediately.
 It's a human right...
 I learned it in my computer management class.
-"It's also a cypher punk rule."
+"It's also a cypherpunk rule."
 You can even lose your labor law if you don't make a vulnerability known.

 Lilly: "Today ... today is like that.
 It was allowed back then.
 At least, I think so.